arun-kr-reddy/notes/computer_architecture.md

   ![](./media/computer_architecture/precise_exceptions_pipelining.png)

 ## reorder buffer
-- complete instruction out-of-order but reorder them before making results visible to architectural state, helpful for precise exceptions & rollback on mispredictions
+- complete instruction execution out-of-order but reorder them before making results visible to architectural state, helpful for precise exceptions & rollback on mispredictions
   ![](./media/computer_architecture/reorder_buffer.png)
   - when instruction is decoded it reserved the next-sequential entry in the ROB
   - when instruction completes, it writes result into ROB entry